41y08h/fquery/README.md

 ## 📄 Example

-Here's a very simple widget that makes use of the `useQuery` hook -
+Here's a very simple widget that makes use of the `useQuery` hook:

 ```dart
 class Posts extends HookWidget {